JayChase/Angular.Net.SecureStarter/readme.md

 ##Installation

 You can fork or download the this repo.

 It is also available as a Nuget package (you find it [here](https://www.nuget.org/packages/Angular.SecureStarter)).
-To install from the Package Manager Console:
+In Visual Studio create a new Web API project with the authentication option set to 'individual user accounts'.
+Then either install the package using the package manager or from to install from the Package Manager Console enter the following command:

 ```
 Install-Package Angular.SecureStarter
 ```